NVIDIA Corp (NVDA) Stock: A Closer Look at the Market Potential - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NVDA starting from Shoquist Debora, who sale 15,824 shares at the price of $482.42 back on Nov 29.
-After this action, Shoquist Debora now owns 74,036 shares of NVIDIA Corp, valued at $7,633,761 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NVDA starting from STEVENS MARK A, who sale 10,400 shares at the price of $481.60 back on Dec 13.
+After this action, STEVENS MARK A now owns 979,431 shares of NVIDIA Corp, valued at $5,008,640 using the latest closing price.

 Stock Fundamentals for NVDA